simonxin/sentinel-like-queries-for-mooncake/README.md

 # Deploy the Sentinel like Queries and workbooks to your Azure subscription in Mooncake:

 To simplify the usage of threat check based on Sentinel security experiences, we used ARM template to package the query and workbooks based on monitoring scenarios.
-To deploy the workboos and queries, you can use the below powershell commands:
+To deploy the workbooks and queries, you can use the below powershell commands:
 ```
 # Please replace the below paremeters:
 # workspce = your actual log analytics workspace name